masoodtariq/health-checks/README.md

 The type of softwares that allows us the freedom to use,modify and share the software is called open source software. softwares that keep the core systems running are known as system softwares like operating systems and utilities.
-Firmare is a system software that is permanently stored on computer components. like BIOS.
+Firmare is a system software that is permanently stored on computer components. like BIOS. to uninstall or check programs use add or remove in the bottom search of the desktop panel. you can even modify that program or feature. sudo stand for super user do. it is basically used for authentication so that the administrator is usinng the console. linux distributions are already fimiliar with many programs and applications like chrome and firfox. you don't have to manually download that specific application. instead you just need to use sudo apt-get update. it will update the apllications. then simply use sudo apt-get install firfox to install the firfox application and sudo apt-get remove gimp to uninstall gimp. you can use dpkg -s firfox to get the installation and version info of a firfox application. mkdir my-diecrtory is used to make a new directory or folder in linux.